Braden-077/LearnEnough/README.md

 This specific repo only does [Week 1](https://www.learnhowtoprogram.com/ruby-and-rails/test-driven-development-with-ruby).

-The ```rails``` folder holds the completed code for Test Driven Development week 1 as well as commented failures and fixes.
+The ```LearnEnough/rails/rails_commands``` folder holds the completed code for Test Driven Development week 1 as well as commented failures and fixes.

 To get started with our Ruby on Rails Test Driven Development, run: